-Known as energy boosters, dates are rich in healthful compounds.
-It is rich in antioxidants.
+Known as energy boosters, dates are rich in healthful compounds, like antioxidants and dietary fiber.
 It is a good source of vitamin B, iron, potassium, calcium, manganese and magnesium.
-It also has dietary fiber.
 But, that doesn’t end there.
 A date also provides numerous health benefits.

 For one, its vitamin B6 can improve our brain’s performance.
 Its magnesium contents can also help lower blood pressure.
 Lastly, it also possesses anti-inflammatory properties.
 The best part, it is sweeter than sugar.
 So, you only have to use minimal amounts of this natural sweetener to satisfy your cravings for sweets.